Xiao Xiao

 English

-As is known to the CAD community, NURBS representations have a topological deficiency in trimmed regions, which poses a challenge to the isogeometric analysis as well as the meshing of NURBS models.
+As is known to the CAD community, NURBS models have trimming defects between NURBS surfaces, which poses a challenge to the isogeometric analysis as well as the meshing of NURBS models.
 A novel approach to meshing NURBS models is proposed, which does not rely on the parameterisation of individual trimmed NURBS surfaces.
-The trimmed regions are firstly protected with spheres, inside which implicit surfaces are defined to approximate the smooth trimmed regions.
+Sharp features are preserved with protecting balls which have sizes adaptive to geometric features.
+Smooth surface connections are covered with blending balls, inside which the original NURBS surfaces are replaced with implicit surfaces using Duchon's interpolating splines.
 The meshing process is performed on the entire NURBS model, not individual NURBS surfaces as in conventional mesh generators.
-The topological inconsistency between adjacent trimmed NURBS surfaces can be automatically repaired in the output Delaunay mesh.
-In addition, the mesh will be no longer segmented by trimming curves.
+The trimming defects between adjacent trimmed NURBS surfaces are automatically repaired in a unified scheme.
+The output Delaunay mesh is no longer segmented by surface boundary curves.

-Key words: Delaunay meshing; Trimmed NURBS; Protecting spheres; Topology repair.
+Key words: Delaunay meshing; Trimmed NURBS; Defect repair.

 An automated and topologically robust method was proposed to generate parametric CAD models from voxelised topology optimisation results, pipelining topology design and manufacturing.
 In conventional topology optimisation, the optimised structure is usually represented as a voxelised model, which cannot be used in manufacturing without converting it to a CAD model beforehand.
 Instead of a manual conversion process which inevitably changes the original optimisation result, a topologically identical voxel chain is firstly extracted with the skeletionisation algorithm from digital topology.
 An initial structural skeleton is derived from the voxel chain, and a sequence of size and shape optimisation are applied to the skeleton until it becomes optimal.
 The optimised skeleton can be readily converted to a CAD model with primitive objects.